blockchain-lab-um/masca/packages/docs/docs/tutorial/rpc-methods.md

 #### Returns

-`DIDResolutionResult` object, which contains DID Document if successful.
+`DIDResolutionResult` , containing DID Document if successful.

 ### verifyData

 #### Description

-Verify a VC or a VP validity.
+`verifyData` verify a VC or a VP validity.

 #### Parameters

-1. presentation - `W3CVerifiablePresentation` type object
+1. `presentation` - `W3CVerifiablePresentation` object
    OR
-1. credential - `W3CVerifiableCredential` type object
+2. `credential` - `W3CVerifiableCredential` object
-1. verbose(optional) - boolean that changes the return value of this method
+3. `verbose?` - `boolean` that changes the return value of this method

 ```typescript
 const response = await ethereum.request({